|

 gnostic mystery

-site by the author.
-Violent acts against individuals due to their religious
+author.
+Vi☬lent acts against individuals due to their religious beliefs

 This web site in no way